MacHu-GWU/learn_aws-project/docs/source/Analytics/Redshift-Root/06-Redshift-Code-Recipe/02-Connect-To-Redshift-in-Python/index.rst

-Connect To Redshift Serverless in Python
+Connect To Redshift in Python
 ==============================================================================